Rakibulislam33/Wse-js-dom/readme.txt

 Class-2
 Assignment Title: Explore Basic Dom and make a project.

-project should be:
+the project should be:

-*use basic dom Manipulation like getelementby....whatever you can and i have shown *use style with dom
+*use basic dom Manipulation like get element by....whatever you can and i have shown *use style with dom
-*create element and assign to existing class or id
+*create an element and assign it to an existing class or id

 Class-3